Obamacare & Taxes: Small Business Victory Update | NFIB

 Small Business Tax Relief

-Kill Burdensome IRS, EPA, DOT, DOL, NLRB & OSHA Regs
+Kill Burdensome Regulation (IRS, EPA, DOT, DOL, NLRB & OSHA)

-- There are 3,348 federal regulations in the pipeline, 291 of which directly impact small businesses.
+- There are 3,318 federal regulations in the pipeline, more than 250 of which directly impact small businesses.

-- Fighting to stop increases to the federal and state minimum wage.
+- Fighting to permanently stop damaging changes to the federal overtime rule.

 - Fighting to stop new joint employer standard, which changes contractor-subcontractor liability.